"I have a right to expect, with confidence, a romantic partner who":

 - Desires a mutually satisfying sex life

-- Supports my goals, pursuits, dreams- Is my cheerleader
+- Supports my goals, pursuits, and dreams- Is my cheerleader

 - Accepts who I am, both my strengths and imperfections (doesn't try to control/change me)